MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/deploy-chat-teams-channels-microsoft-teams-landing-page.md

 ### Guest access

 Guest access in Teams lets individuals outside your organization access teams and channels.
-You can use the guest access settings to control which features guest users can or can’t use.
+You can use the guest access settings to control which features guest users can or can't use.
 Guest access is turned off by default.
 To learn more, see [Guest access in Teams](https://docs.microsoft.com/microsoftteams/guest-access).

 > [!NOTE]
 > For more on External access and Guest access see here - [Communicate with users from other organizations in Microsoft Teams](communicate-with-users-from-other-organizations.md)